Greg Gbur: Education and career

 Gbur got his B.A. in physics from the University of Chicago (1993), his M.A. in physics from the University of Rochester (1996), and his Ph.D. from the University of Rochester (2001) under Emil Wolf for the thesis "Nonradiating sources and the inverse source problem".

 Gbur does research on the merging of singular optics with optical coherence theory.
 This work is aimed at improving free-space optical communications.
 He has also been very active in the study of optical invisibility and invisibility cloaks.
 He has recently applied the techniques of singular optics towards the design of superoscillatory waves for high-resolution imaging.

 In September 2020, The Optical Society elected Gbur a Fellow, in recognition of "contributions to coherence theory, singular optics, and the intersection of these disciplines".

 History of science

-Gbur maintains an active interest in the history of science.
-He founded and co-moderated a blog carnival, The Giant's Shoulders, which focused on the history of science and ran from 2008 to 2014.
+Gbur founded and co-moderated a blog carnival, The Giant's Shoulders, which focused on the history of science and ran from 2008 to 2014.
 He maintains a popular science weblog, Skulls in the Stars, that seeks to elucidate science and its history for the public.
 Two of his blog posts have been included in "best of online science" books.
 He has contributed to Science Blogging: The Essential Guide.

-He has written popular articles for a number of magazines, including La Recherche, American Scientist, and Optics and Photonics News.
+He has written popular articles for magazines including La Recherche, American Scientist, and Optics and Photonics News.